Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Results

 \subsection{Countries' results}

-To evaluate the possibility of heterogeneity of estimates of Sections \ref{section52} and \ref{section53}, in this section I by examine SHAP values at the country level.
-Specifically, I run a similar analysis per country for the level 0 and level 1 sample\footnote{Results for the level 1 and level 2 countries' comparison can be obtained from the author upon request.} yielding local explanations of SHAP values (students at extremes of the SHAP values distribution).
-But, first, I present the global contributions—average SHAP (absolute) values for all covariates.\footnote{Plots for each country, with the top 20 Shapley values and their corresponding covariates, are shown in Figure \ref{figureF1} (Appendix F).}

-As a summary, I plot the frequency of the highest SHAP values contributions on predictions across the 10 countries.
-In Figure \ref{figure6} I select the top 10 ranked covariates in terms of their SHAP average (absolute) values for each country and then obtain the number of times a given covariate appears in the top 10 list.
-Figure \ref{figure6} shows that primary repetition appears in the top ranked list for all 10 countries; while family SES and school climate (in 9 countries) and digital devices (in 8 countries).
-This is followed by lack of school safety and homework intensity (present in 6 countries), whereas the covariates paid work, mother education and number of books appears in the top ten ranked covariates for 5 countries.
+Here we examine SHAP values at the country level by running a similar analysis per country for the level 0 and level 1 sample\footnote{Results for the level 1 and level 2 countries' comparison can be obtained from the authors upon request.} yielding local explanations of SHAP values.
+But, first, we present the global contributions, i.e., the average SHAP (absolute) values for all covariates.\footnote{Plots for each country, with the top 20 Shapley values and their corresponding covariates, are shown in Figure \ref{figureD3}.} As a summary, we plot the frequency of the highest SHAP values contributions on predictions across countries.
+In Figure \ref{figure6} we select the top 10 ranked covariates for each country and then obtain the number of times a given covariate appears in the top 10 list.
+The figure shows that primary repetition appears in the top ranked list for all 10 countries, while family SES and school climate (in 9 countries) and digital devices (in 8 countries).
+This is followed by lack of school safety and homework intensity (in 6 countries) whereas the covariates paid work, mother education and number of books appears in the top 10 ranked covariates for 5 countries.

-As regards to local explanations (estimates shown in Tables \ref{table6} and \ref{table7}) —where I run a full model with all the explanatory variables—, the main takeaways concerning leading drivers for students more likely to reach either level 0 or level 1 achievement per country are outlined below.\footnote{Due to space constraints, I discuss just the first five covariates with highest SHAP values of each group.} For the first set of five countries (Table \ref{table6}):
+As regards to local explanations, the main takeaways concerning leading drivers for students more likely to either reach level 0 or level 1 achievement per country are outlined below.\footnote{Due to space constraints, we discuss the first five covariates with highest SHAP values of each group.} For the first set of five countries (Table \ref{table6}):